opencodeiiita/SkillSync-Backend/README.md

    npm install
 3. **Configure environment variables**:

+bash
-   Create a `.env` file in the root directory and add your environment variables.
+  Create a .env file in the root directory and add your environment variables.
 Example:
+  MONGODB_URI=mongodb://localhost:27017/skillsync
+  JWT_SECRET=your_jwt_secret_key
+  PORT=5000

 4. **Start the server**: